jryans/devtools-migrate/README.md

 or specify some subdirectory, as usual.

 Just `devtools` is unfortunately not enough: no products directly include the entire DevTools tree, so the build system won't understand you.
+I'm hopeful we can improve this in a [follow up][build].

 ## JS Modules